Azure/acs-demos/acs-engine/preparation/script.md

 ## Create a resource group

+All the demo's and tutorials will operate in a single resource group, so lets get it ready.

 ```
 az group create --name $ACSE_RESOURCE_GROUP --location $ACSE_LOCATION
 ```

 ## Ensure we have a valid service principle

+A service principle allows Kuberntes to manage the Azure infrastrcuture for you, so lets create one now.

 ```
 az ad sp create-for-rbac --name $ACSE_SERVICE_PRINCIPLE_NAME --role="Contributor" --scopes="/subscriptions/$ACSE_SUBSCRIPTION_ID/resourceGroups/$ACSE_RESOURCE_GROUP" --password $ACSE_SERVICE_PRINCIPLE_PASSWORD